codacy/docs/docs/repositories-configure/code-patterns.md

 ## Configuring the repository root directory for analysis

 By default, Codacy starts the analysis on the repository's root.
 However, you can set up a different repository folder on which to start the analysis using a [Codacy configuration file](codacy-configuration-file.md).
-This file needs to be named **".codacy.yaml"** or **".codacy.yml"** and must be placed in the repository's root.
+This file must be named **".codacy.yaml"** or **".codacy.yml"** and must be placed in the repository's root.

-See example below:
+See the example below:

     ---
     engines: